Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/SimDiasca-model-conventions-english.rst

 Instead the actor A should send an actor message to actor B (if ever B is not just to terminate solely on its own purpose), resulting on the corresponding oneway of B to be triggered.
 Then B may or may not choose to terminate, immediately or not.
 Alternatively B may, by itself, determine it is time for it to be removed from the simulation.

-In any case, B will decide that it terminates, at ``{ T, D }``.
+In any case, B will decide that it terminates, at ``{T,D}``.
 The main conditions for its deletion is that:

 - there is no more spontaneous action that is planned for it: actor B should not plan anymore a future action, and it should withdraw from its time manager any already-planned future action(s); on termination this will be checked by the time manager, which would then trigger a fatal error if at least one spontaneous action was found for the terminating actor

 - no other actor will ever try to interact with it (i.e. with B) once it will have terminated; for that, usually B has to notify other actors of its termination, so that they can "forget" it (to ensure that they will never attempt to interact with B again); it is up to the corresponding models to ensure of such an agreement, based on the deferred termination allowed by the API detailed below

 To emphasize more, the model developer should ensure that, once an actor is terminated, no other actor expects to interact with it anymore (i.e. that all other actors should stop sending actor messages to it).
 The objective is therefore to delay appropriately the triggering of the termination of an actor until all possibilities of outside interactions are extinguished.